Ulta Lab Tests LogoContact Us

 Share with a friend:

-Understanding High Estrogen Levels:
+Understanding High Estrogen Levels in Women

 When discussing the impact of estrogen on women’s health, it is critical to recognize that while estrogen plays a vital role in various physiological processes, elevated levels can tip the scales, leading to complications.
 Estrogen is integral for maintaining the menstrual cycle, supporting pregnancy, and ensuring the overall well-being of the reproductive system.
 However, when its levels become disproportionately high, it can result in an imbalance that disrupts these processes.